Tips for parents traveling to India with Infants

 You must protect your baby from agents that transmit disease.
 Infants born in the U.S. are not fully immune to the diseases in India.
 You must protect your child from mosquitoes.
-Each mosquito-bite leaves a big blister 2-3cm with a reddish inflation and takes at least 3-5 days to heal.
+Each mosquito-bite leaves a big blister 2-3cm with a reddish inflammation and takes at least 3-5 days to heal.
 Some infants are allergic to mosquito bites and a single bite may cause rashes all over the body.
 People living in the coastal areas must take extra precautions to prevent malaria.

 The following below table lists commonly used mosquito prevention methods and their drawbacks.

 Methods to prevent mosquito bites

 The temperature inside the net gets warm.
 Due to a change in temperature, the baby will wake up at least a couple of times during the night.

 Mosquito Coil (All Out )

 You must never use it as the fumes are harmful for the lungs of the baby.

 Using electronic repellents is one of the safest methods to prevent mosquito bites.
 If these are not available in India, purchase a couple of them in the US.
 There are many varieties available for as cheap as $4.